aws-samples/sample-avp-iot-demo/README.md

 Initializing IoT subscriber...
 Connected to MQTT broker
 Subscribing to topic: my/custom/topic
-Waiting for messages...
+Subscribed to topic: my/custom/topic
 ```

-## Running in Background
+## Running in the background

 **Note: Replace `my/custom/topic` and `avp-iot-device` with names used for IoT topic name and IoT Thing name while deploying `IoTThingStack`**